+Some people have talked about actual functioning communism.
+It was the understanding that we have to deal with what we have, rather than what we wish we had.
 Soviet communism, for example, had nothing to do with what Marx wrote about.
 Nonetheless, Marx was irrelevant for someone living in the USSR.
 Someone could point to non-authoritarian examples of socialism and other left-wing politics, but that was besides the point.
 The Soviet citizen had to deal with the reality before them.

 That is the situation we find ourselves right now with capitalism.
 Despite all the rhetoric, actual functioning capitalism doesn’t operate according to theory and ideal.
 It relates to what some have come to call capitalist realism—this is the belief that no matter how bad it is there is nothing better, that in some basic sense this is as good as it can get, and even that it is inevitable.
 Capitalism, in this view, is merely human nature.
 It’s pure cynicism and it shuts down imagination.

+This is why it is all the more important to look at a social system for what it is.
+And, indeed, capitalism is first and foremost a social system.
+Economic ideology is window dressing.
+This was made clear to me by recent data I was looking at.
 There is one report from the UN.
 It looked major industries and specific externalized costs related to the environment.
 It was determined that many of these major industries either broke even or made a net loss.
 It was only because of externalization that they made any profit at all.
 To consider how massive is that externalization, all you have to is look at how wealthy and powerful are the corporations in these industries.

-Neoliberalism and corporatism also comes with many other costs that are harder to calculate: destruction of communities, loss of social capital, destruction of culture of trust, and similar things.
+Those costs still are paid.
+Just not by the big biz.
+They are paid for by governments through subsidies, tax breaks, below market price resource extraction, public clean up of environmental destruction, etc. This is to say that all of this is paid for by the public taxpayer and by public natural resources, paid for in money and blood.
+Neoliberalism and corporatism also comes with many other costs that are difficult, maybe impossible, to calculate: destruction of communities, loss of social capital, destruction of culture of trust, and similar things.
 Actual functioning capitalism puts immense pressure on every aspect of society.
 And it is very much personal.
 The biggest producer of pollution is big biz.
 That pollution is responsible for 40% of the deaths in the world.
 Not just deaths, but also shortened lives, disability, suffering, and healthcare costs.

+The UN report was rather limited.
+It only took into account easily measured externalizations.
+They barely got at the reality of the situation which is much starker.
 As a more specific example, consider Walmart.
 It has received a lot of attention and so its impact has been studied thoroughly.
 Walmart is the single largest employer in the United States.
 Their employees are the single largest group of welfare recipients in the country.
 And Walmart itself is the single largest beneficiary of the use of welfare such as food stamps.
 Walmart is the ultimate Welfare Queen.

 It’s worse than only that.
 When a Walmart comes to a community, it is a net loss to the local economy.
 It forces out most of the local businesses.
 This leads to the death of downtowns which were the hearts of these communities.
 Walmart stores also decrease the number of employed, which is to say they either force more people into unemployment or to move out of town to look for work.
 For those who still are employed, Walmart drives down wages and so increases poverty even among the employed, which necessitates higher rates of welfare.